LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

   }); // end omp parallel region

-.. note:: The sequential region does not really do anything useful.
-It is
+.. note:: The sequential region specialization is essentially a *pass through*
-          provided so that, if you want to turn off OpenMP in your code, you can simply replace the region policy type and you do not have to change your source code.
+          operation.
+It is provided so that if you want to turn off OpenMP in your code, you can simply replace the region policy type and you do not have to change your algorithm source code.

+.. _reducepolicy-label:

 -------------------------
 Reduction Policies